xpepermint/vue-builder/README.md

 |--------|------|----------|---------|------------
 | config | Object | Yes | - | Webpack configuration object.

+**VueBuilder.prototype.build()**:Promise

+> Returns a promise which saves application files to the destination folder.

+**VueBuilder.prototype.render()**:Promise

+> Returns a promise which renders the application bundle and returns the the source code as string.

 **VueRender({source})**

 > Core class for server-side application rendering.